adeladaisycardenas-A/alice-conversational-ai/README.md

 ### Repair

-Identify misunderstandings, accept corrections, and try the interaction again.
+Identify misunderstandings, accept corrections, and try again.

 ### Journal

-Preserve the person's own words without forcing an interpretation.
+Preserve the person's words without forcing an interpretation.

-These modes explore a larger question:
+These modes support Alice's central research question:

-**Can being known—with uncertainty, consent, correction, and room to change—improve communication between a person and an AI?**
+> **Can being known—with uncertainty, consent, correction, and room to change—improve communication between a person and an AI, and can practicing that process improve communication with oneself and other people?**

 Alice is exploratory and non-diagnostic.
-The project does not treat conversational behavior as clinical evidence or attempt to replace professional or human relationships.

 ---

-## 06 — Memory With Provenance
+## 05 — Memory With Provenance

-One of Alice's central design problems became:
+A central Alice design question became:

 **How should an AI remember without turning every observation or interpretation into a fact?**

-The prototype distinguishes between different kinds of memory:
+Alice's memory architecture distinguishes between:

 - **User Confirmed**
 - **User Correction**